 CSP - Congestion Service Provider

-A Congestion Service Provider (CSP) is a party that offers flexible capacity on behalf of one or more grid users to the grid operator in order to help resolve grid congestion.
-The CSP plays a central role in the congestion management process.
+A Congestion Service Provider (CSP) is a market party that deploys flexible capacity on behalf of one or more connected parties to help resolve grid congestion.

 What does a CSP do?